 Rate: Negotiating Assistance is $600/first seven non-sequential days ($400 for NTT non-tenure track/VAP; $700 for tenured positions), and seven days are virtually always sufficient (the rate goes down to $500 [$300/$600], and then $400 [$200/$500] for subsequent weeks in the extremely rare event that this is necessary).
 Lastly, basic NA work covers up to 2 competing offers (2 external offers or one external offer and a home institution counteroffer), but if you are juggling 3+ competing tenure line offers, including counteroffers, that also requires an additional $150 rate for both untenured and tenured clients.
 If we make an effort and achieve NO results whatsoever, we refund half your payment.

-Email us at email@example.com to learn more.
-We prioritize negotiating requests and strive to provide a same-day (sometimes same-hour!) response.
+Email us at firstname.lastname@example.org for One-on-One Personalized Negotiating Assistance.
+We always prioritize negotiating requests and strive to provide a same-day (sometimes same-hour!) response.

 Work Process: The seven days are non-sequential, and can proceed in fits and starts, matching the pace of actual negotiations.
 We can start immediately, and we make ourselves available by email and gchat (no phone calls) for the quick turnaround of responses required by most negotiations.
 All of these policies are to protect you, the client (You do NOT want to trust Karen’s memory of a phone call!).
 Working by email preserves a record of all exchanges to which we continually refer back for speed and accuracy as we proceed.
 While we technically don’t work on weekends, for NA clients only we check in to keep up with and respond to urgent updates on Sundays.
 You must return the signed contract to proceed with the work.
 After payment you’ll get a set of instructions on how to provide the offer details; please don’t submit any info until you get that and can follow those instructions.